 The new high-tech Rebecca Minkoff store is now open at 2124 Fillmore, formerly home of the Pure Beauty store.

-Peruvian Connection closed its boutique at 2326 Fillmore at the end of the year, noting on its website that it had "outgrown this charming space."
+Peruvian Connection has closed its boutique at 2326 Fillmore, noting on its website that it had "outgrown this charming space."

-HeidiSays has temporarily shuttered its original location at 2426 Fillmore while it undergoes a makeover.
-In February the store will reopen and consolidate Heidi's two stores on the block.
+HeidiSays has reimagined its original location at 2426 Fillmore and consolidated its two stores on the block.
 HeidiSays Shoes will remain at 2105 Fillmore.

 HOTEL TOMO SOLD

 Hotel Tomo in Japantown has been taken over by the Kimpton group, joining the nearby Hotel Kabuki under new ownership. . . .
 And a “for rent” sign has gone up at 1712 Fillmore on one of the neighborhood’s most legendary buildings, formerly home of Marcus Books and Bop City.

 NEW NIGHTCLUB OPEN

 A showy new nightclub featuring DJs, dancing and bottle service is now open at 1538 Fillmore, the former home of Rasellas jazz club.
 Origin Boutique Nightclub, owned by the founders of the Grand Nightclub south of Market, is open on Friday and Saturday nights from 9:30 p.m. to 2:30 a.m.

 Get a free blog at WordPress.com Theme: Digg 3 Column by WP Designer.